Biographical Sketch

 Rina Dechter is a professor of Computer Science at the University of California, Irvine.
 She received her PhD in Computer Science at UCLA in 1985, an MS degree in Applied Mathematics from the Weizmann Institute and a B.S in Mathematics and Statistics from the Hebrew University, Jerusalem.
 Her research centers on computational aspects of automated reasoning and knowledge representation including search, constraint processing and probabilistic reasoning.

-Professor Dechter is an author of Constraint Processing published by Morgan Kaufmann, 2003, and Reasoning with Probabilistic and Deterministic Graphical Models: Exact Algorithms by Morgan and Claypool publishers, 2013, has authored over 150 research papers, and has served on the editorial boards of: Artificial Intelligence, the Constraint Journal, Journal of Artificial Intelligence Research and journal of Machine Learning (JMLR).
-She was awarded the Presidential Young investigator award in 1991, is a fellow of the American association of Artificial Intelligence since 1994, was a Radcliffe Fellowship 2005-2006, received the 2007 Association of Constraint Programming (ACP) research excellence award and is a 2013 Fellow of the ACM.
-She has been Co-Editor-in-Chief of Artificial Intelligence, since 2011.
+Professor Dechter is an author of Constraint Processing published by Morgan Kaufmann, 2003, and Reasoning with Probabilistic and Deterministic Graphical Models: Exact Algorithms by Morgan and Claypool publishers, 2013, has authored over 150 research papers, and has served on the editorial boards of: Artificial Intelligence, the Constraint Journal, Journal of Artificial Intelligence Research, and Journal of Machine Learning (JMLR).
+She was awarded the Presidential Young investigator award in 1991, is a fellow of the American association of Artificial Intelligence since 1994, was a 2005-2006 Radcliffe Fellow, received the 2007 Association of Constraint Programming (ACP) research excellence award, is a 2013 Fellow of the ACM, a 2022 Fellow of the American Association of the Advancement of Science, elected as a member of the American Academy of Arts and Sciences in 2025 for her contributions to automated reasoning, and winner of the International Joint Conferences on Artificial Intelligence (IJCAI) Research Excellence Award in 2025.
+She has been Co-Editor-in-Chief of Artificial Intelligence, 2011-2018.

 Poineering Deep Learning